Leadership as the Catalytic Force Behind Workforce Reengagement

 What Happened to My Once-Engaged Employees?

-At the heart of the challenge to reengage employees who were once engaged is to recognise and understand what disengages employees in the first place.
+At the heart of the challenge to reengage employees who were once engaged is to recognize and understand what disengages employees in the first place.

 If low job satisfaction is the cause, there may be a number of contributing factors—routine, unchallenging jobs; mismatched jobs that don’t play to individuals’ strengths; job tasks that simply aren’t enjoyable; missing tools or skills to do the job successfully; and/or jobs that feel like a dead end, with no perceived future for professional development.